 T: 404.832.9529F: 404.875.9433

-Matt Gomes has spent his entire legal career helping employers avoid labor and employment problems by partnering with clients to provide preventative counseling and training involving discipline, discharge, reductions-in-force and other personnel matters, employee handbooks, employment agreements, affirmative action plans, and audits and inspections from government agencies.
+In addition, Matt proactively partners with his clients to provide advice, counsel, and training to ideally circumvent legal issues, including matters involving corrective action, discipline, discharge, reductions-in-force, employee handbooks, employment agreements, affirmative action plans, and audits and inspections from government agencies.
 He also advises clients regarding labor and employment aspects of corporate acquisitions or divestitures.

-Matt is the author of several articles and publications and has been interviewed by the Atlanta Business Chronicle for his insights into employment law issues.
-He is also a frequent seminar presenter on matters of interest in labor law and employment litigation.
+Matt is the author of several articles and publications and has been interviewed by the Atlanta Business Chronicle, TV stations, and national publications for his insights into how employment law issues impact businesses in general.
+He is a frequent seminar presenter on matters of interest in labor law and employment litigation.

 University of North Carolina at Chapel Hill, B.A., with distinction, 1995